 Bell peppers are versatile vegetables that can be used in almost any dish to add flavor, color, and intensity.
-Whether it’s green, red, or yellow, bell peppers are loaded with nutritional goodness.
+Whether green, red, or yellow, bell peppers are loaded with nutritional goodness.

 If your peppers are starting to lose their freshness, you might wonder: Have my peppers gone bad?
 How long do they last?

 Here’s the gist: fresh whole peppers last about 1-3 weeks in the fridge, depending on the color of the pepper.
-Freezing your bell peppers keeps them even fresher for longer for 4-6 months.
+Freezing your bell peppers keeps them even fresher for longer, for up to 4-6 months.

 How To Tell If Your Peppers Have Gone Bad

 Make sure to inspect your bell peppers if you’re worried about them spoiling.
 Fortunately, peppers give off certain tell-tale signs that they are going bad.

 Firm peppers show that your bell peppers are still fresh.
 So as soon as you notice any wrinkles or soft skin on your peppers, they are about to go off.
 These peppers can still be cooked, but you probably won’t be satisfied eating them raw.

 After your peppers start becoming soft, the next natural step will be a slimy surface and possible mold growth.
 Any mold is a warning sign to get rid of your peppers.

 If you take a whiff of your bell peppers and they smell off, it’s time to let go of them.

 Lastly, if they seem okay but aren’t too sure, take a few bites of your bell peppers.
 If they aren’t up to standard, there’s no need to hold onto them.